Good for You (Selena Gomez song): Promotion and cover

 "Good for You" was accompanied by minimal promotion; Interscope focused on radio interviews for its promotion, instead of scheduling many TV performances.
 The first live performance of the song took place during Taylor Swift's 2015 The 1989 World Tour.
 On the concert of August 26, 2015 at the Staples Center in Los Angeles, Gomez served as a special guest and performed it together with Swift.
-On September 16, the singer made the "Revival Event", where a group consisting of 800 fans watched her performing "Same Old Love" for the first time, as well "Good for You" and a piece of "Revival".
+On September 16, Gomez made the "Revival Event", where a group consisting of 800 fans watched her performing "Same Old Love" for the first time, as well "Good for You" and a piece of "Revival".
 During the event, made in the Palace Theater in Los Angeles, Gomez also revealed a preview of the music video for "Same Old Love" and stated that the fans would be part of the video.
 Still without performing it at the American TV, Gomez started the European promotion for the single on September 25, when she sang it and performed a cover of MAGIC!'s "Rude" at the BBC Radio 1's Live Lounge.
 Two days later, she performed the song on British talk show Alan Carr: Chatty Man, singing it on French Le Grand Journal.

 On October 12, Gomez made a performance for Today, which was broadcast live from Rockefeller Center in New York City.
 She opened the show singing "Good for You" in a set amid the audience and rose to the main stage, where she sang "Same Old Love" and a medley consisting of "Me & the Rhythm" and "Come & Get It".
 Gomez served as the musical guest in the edition of January 23, 2016 of Saturday Night Live, hosted by Ronda Rousey.
 She performed a medley of "Good for You" and "Same Old Love", as well as a snippet of "Come & Get It", and made the first TV performance of "Hands to Myself".
 The song was also featured on the set list of Revival Tour, that began on May 6, 2016 and ended on August 13, 2016 due to lupus.
 American singer Eli Lieb posted a cover of "Good for You" on his YouTube channel on July 8, 2015.